Everything You Need To Know About Choosing A Deodorant

 What's the real difference between antiperspirant and natural deodorant?

 Simply put, the key difference between antiperspirant and natural deodorant is sweat.
 "Antiperspirants actually stop the formation of sweat and perspiration," says dermatologist Caroline Robinson, MD.
-"Natural or aluminum-free deodorants may have a nice fragrance, which can help mask normal bodily odors, but because they're formulated without the use of aluminum salts, they won't stop you from sweating."
+"Natural or aluminium-free deodorants may have a nice fragrance, which can help mask normal bodily odours, but because they're formulated without the use of aluminium salts, they won't stop you from sweating."

 Do any natural deodorants work as well as antiperspirants?

-According to Dr. King, finding the right formula for your body can take some trial and error.
+According to Dr King, finding the right formula for your body can take some trial and error.
 "None of these ingredients block sweat ducts; rather, they work by absorbing moisture, and the efficacy of each will vary from person to person," she says.
-"For example, alcohol, baking soda, charcoal, and arrowroot powder contain moisture-absorbing properties and neutralize armpit odors, but the caveat is that they can dry and irritate sensitive skin.
-I usually recommend Crystal Deodorant because it's non-irritating and uses a zeolite mineral salt alternative to slow bacterial growth, which effectively reduces body odor."
+"For example, alcohol, baking soda, charcoal, and arrowroot powder contain moisture-absorbing properties and neutralise armpit odours, but the caveat is that they can dry and irritate sensitive skin.
+I usually recommend Crystal Deodorant because it's non-irritating and uses a zeolite mineral salt alternative to slow bacterial growth, which effectively reduces body odour."

 Advertisement